simonspoerri/ha-wiser-by-feller/README.md

 # Wiser by Feller Integration

 Use your Wiser by Feller smart light switches, cover controls and scene buttons in Home Assistant.
+Note that this is an unofficial integration that is not affiliated with Feller AG.
+All brand and product names are courtesy of Feller AG.

+> [!IMPORTANT]
-**Beware:** This integration implements [Wiser by Feller](https://wiser.feller.ch) and not [Wiser by Schneider Electric](https://www.se.com/de/de/product-range/65635-wiser/), which is a competing Smart Home platform (and is not compatible).
+> This integration implements [Wiser by Feller](https://wiser.feller.ch) and not [Wiser by Schneider Electric](https://www.se.com/de/de/product-range/65635-wiser/), which is a competing Smart Home platform (and is not compatible).
 It es even more confusing, as Feller (the company) is a local subsidiary of Schneider Electric, catering only to the Swiss market.

 > [!WARNING]
-> Be advised: This integration is somewhere between Alpha and Beta.
-It has been running relatively stable for probably a year, but still, there might be bugs.
+> Be advised: This integration's stability is somewhere between Alpha and Beta and the integration is still under active development.
+It has been running relatively stable since April 2024, but still, there might be bugs.
 Proceed with caution.

 ## Installation
 ### Using [HACS](https://www.hacs.xyz/)